 Sep.
 23, 2007 update: Ibrahim Hooper replies to one of the charges above, in an article about CAIR by Susan Taylor Martin, "With CAIR, compromise complicated," St. Petersburg Times:

 Comment: The shallowness of the inquiry and of the response are both stunning.
 Hooper had not limited the exclusion to terror backers and Martin lets him get away with this little sleight-of-hand.
 For what he said and what Sharon Chadha and I wrote in reply, see above, at "Foreign Funding," with a long list of donations, including some from foreign groups and governments.
-Sadly, this St. Petersburg Times article represents the typical hands-off MSM coverage of CAIR.
+Sadly, this St. Petersburg Times article represents typically inadequate mainstream media coverage of CAIR.

 Sep.
-25, 2007 update: Steven Emerson reveals just how shoddy Martin's work is at "CAIR's Friends in the Media."
+25, 2007 update: Steven Emerson reveals the full shoddiness of Susan Taylor Martin's work at "CAIR's Friends in the Media.